GeneHit/drl_practice/README.md

 # drl_practice
-Practice the Deep Reinforcement Learning (DRL) with the gymnasium.
+Practice the Deep Reinforcement Learning (DRL) with the [gymnasium](https://gymnasium.farama.org/).
+- Easy hands-on on our laptop (like Mac/window/linux).
+- No complex Atari and Mojuco environments.

 ## How to practice
 Check the [Command Guide](./practice/README.md) doc, which provides the